Bollate Nord railway station

 Bollate Nord railway station is a railway station in Italy.
 It is part of the Milan–Saronno railway and is located in Via Vittorio Veneto, serving the northern part of the town of Bollate.

 Services

-The station is served by the lines S1 and S3 of the Milan suburban railway service, operated by the Lombard railway company Trenord.
+The station is served by the lines S1, S3 and S13 of the Milan suburban railway service, each with a 30 minutes headway per direction, operated by the Lombard railway company Trenord.